IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_interface.md

 #### INTERFACE Final: High-Fidelity Prototype
 * Refine selection
-* Post a clickable prototype on your class website with an inteface-final category (or on basecamp.
-If you post on basecamp, link to your basecamp message from wordpress).
+* Post a clickable prototype on your class website with an inteface-final category.
   * Consult the readings and/or VFS <a href="../dm1123_vfs_recommended_resources.md">resources</a> page for applications to use for prototypes.